CodeupClassroom/elixir-rest-blog/src/main/resources/curriculum/v-security/19-implementing-oauth.md

 ***PAY CLOSE ATTENTION*** to details in this lesson.
 Naming, placement, and ordering are paramount!

+**IMPORTANT:** You may need some additional classes in your `errors` package for this lesson.
+Please check with your instructor before proceeding!

 ---
 ### The following is a feature list to be implemented in your application